The Struggles of a Teenage Girl With a Late Autism Diagnosis

 In Nikki’s mind, the answer was clear: she was wrong.
 She knew what we had always suspected: there really was something wrong with her.
 But what was it?
 For the next six years, we saw a stream of doctors, social workers, psychologists, psychiatrists, teachers, special ed teachers, and tutors.

 We went to parent groups and saw individual therapists while Nikki went to children’s groups and saw her therapist.
 We all went to family therapy.
 At the lowest point of all, we considered in-patient residential care.
 We went through assessment after assessment, attracting the diagnoses of oppositional defiance disorder, social anxiety disorder, gifted, learning disabled, and worst of all, anorexia.

 Puberty: The Pot Boils Over

-In the Fall that Nikki entered eigth grade, she went on a healthy eating kick.
+In the Fall that Nikki entered eighth grade, she went on a healthy eating kick.
 ‘I’m not going to eat chips or chocolate for a year,’ she announced.
 At first, this seemed like a positive development.
 Nikki had always been a picky eater but never turned down pasta, chips, ice cream or chocolate.